| 11 : 00 – 10 September 2017 |

 An abandoned windmill in a beautiful countryside of England’s Suffolk has been brought back to life by Beech Architects.

-Beech Architects had this task accomplished by adding zinc and cross laminated timber pod cap offering as viewing gallery amongst other renovations.
-The design objective for the architects was to reinstate the lost cap structure and restore the crumbling windmill to its former landmark status via contemporary design interventions.
-The multi curving pod, is a creation from skillful craftsman, precision cut engineered frames apart from the contribution of owner, contractor and suppliers.
+Beech Architects had this task accomplished by adding zinc and cross laminated timber pod cap offering as viewing gallery.
+The design objective for the architects was to reinstate the lost cap structure and restore the crumbling windmill.
+This also would lead to retaining it to its former landmark status via contemporary design interventions.
+The multi curving pod, is a creation from skillful craftsman, precision cut engineered frames.

 From the architect –